How to Create New Sheets for Each Row in Excel (4 Easy Methods)

 Using Excel Pivot Table to Create New Sheets for Each Row

-• After that, in the PivotTable Analyze tab, click the drop-down arrow of the Options and select the Show Report Filter Pages option from the PivotTable group.
+• In the PivotTable Analyze menu, click the Options drop-down arrow and select the Show Report Filter Pages option from the PivotTable group.

 Using Excel Pivot Table to Create New Sheets for Each Row